 Access to GSD Computing Resources

-Students’ GSD email accounts remain active for the duration of their Leave of Absence; however, GSD computer accounts are disabled.
+Students’ GSD email accounts remain active for the duration of their Leave of Absence.
 Students on leave do not have any access to Design School computing facilities or technical support.
-Special circumstances, such as required computer course work to be completed, must be arranged with the Dean of Students and Director of Computer Resources.
+Here is a list of resources most often utilized by students, and whether they have access to them while on leave:

 Students cannot maintain leases on Harvard housing while on leave, or reside in Harvard dormitories.